Best outdoor speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best outdoor speakers you can buy in 2021.

 Read the full review: Dali Katch

 The Go 2 will appeal to style hounds as it comes in a range of 12 vibrant colours.
-Despite the ultra-low price tag, it's rated IPX7 waterproof.
+Despite the ultra-low price tag, it's rated IPX7 waterproof, too.
 Sure, bass levels are limited due to its dimensions, but you can still expect decent sound quality with plenty of definition.

-It comes with a microUSB charging port and a 3.5mm aux socket, so you don't have to rely on a Bluetooth connection.
+It comes with a microUSB charging port and a 3.5mm aux socket (if you need USB-C, opt for the update above), so you don't have to rely on a Bluetooth connection.
 The only niggle is the anaemic battery life: two and a half hours of charging returns just five hours of playback.
 Chances are, the music will die before sundown.
-If you can overlook that, the Go 2 is charming – and fantastic value for money.
+If you can overlook that, the Go 2 is charming – and fantastic value for money now that it has been superseded by the Go 3...

 Read the full review: JBL Go 2